Table of Contents

 - ODS funding of intramural projects is designed for research projects that can be carried out in a short period of time with limited resources.

 - Projects are generally limited to 1 year of funding and cannot exceed $100,000.
 Funds can be spent in FY16 or FY17.
+Funds will be for FY18.
 Funds can be used for supplies, equipment, and analyses.
 ODS funding is not meant to replace salary support currently being provided through an NIH stipend.

 - The proposal should be written by the scholar candidate.

 - Projects submitted for ODS co-funding should be within the Guidelines for the Conduct of Research.

 - For studies investigating dietary supplements and/or supplement ingredients, the supplement should be administered in physiologically relevant forms and concentrations, and must be ingested in the oral form for clinical studies.

 - In studies employing dietary assessments or surveys, questions about dietary supplement use must be included and the survey instruments should be validated.

 - A rationale for how the proposed research fits within the mission of the ODS should be included.

 - Investigators conducting clinical studies must contact the FDA to determine if an Investigational New Drug (IND) application is needed.

 - Information demonstrating that the dietary supplement adheres to the National Center for Complementary and Integrative Health (NCCIH) Policy for Natural Products Integrity (an ODS summary of the policy is provided for your reference) will be required prior to funding.
 Additional requirements for clinical trials, animal studies, and probiotics can be found here.

 - For studies that measure 25(OH)D, the Principal Investigator will be required to use National Institute of Standards and Technology (NIST) standard reference materials and is encouraged to participate in the NIST Vitamin D Metabolites Quality Assurance Program.
 For large clinical trials, it is also recommended that the laboratory making the measurement participate in CDC’s Vitamin D Certification Program.

 - Analytic methods must be adequately described and must be demonstrated to be scientifically valid and suitable for their intended purpose.